mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 **The locals**:  Beck's World is a hellish place.
 He has not left the university compound in weeks and really thinks they should just leave town entirely and establish a secondary base closer to the dig site.
 The locals all think the university is stealing Ancients artefacts worth Megacredits from the caves.
 The students have taken to sleeping in shifts after a series of break-ins.

 **The dig**:  The dig is in a cave system, deep underground.
 It is off-limits to everyone except university staff.
-They have established a base camp at a point one kilometre into the cavern complex.
+They have established a base camp at a point one kilometer into the cavern complex.

 **Communicating with the dig**:  Normally, it should be possible to communicate with the dig but they are not answering his radio calls.
 He was up on the roof checking the communications dish but it is working properly, suggesting the problem is at the dig site.
 The camp is so far underground that conventional signals cannot penetrate the rock, so they have set up a network of relays.
 If one of those relays malfunctioned - a common problem in the caves – then the base camp would be unreachable until the network routed around the problem or the relay was repaired.
 If the Travellers want to talk to Volsang, he suggests they wait at their ship until communications are restored.